Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: Introduction

-In RF circuits, so called IQ (in-phase/quadrature) double balanced mixers are used to provide amplitude and phase information of an RF signal with respect to a local oscillator reference.
-Essentially these devices output two different signals (typically referred to as I and Q) which are phase-shifted by 90 degrees with respect to each other.
-Simultaneous acquisition of the two signals allows one to recover both amplitude and phase independently.
-Notably, the mixers also work in reverse; by providing two separate inputs at the I and Q ports, one can modulate the phase and amplitude of an input low level RF signal.
-Thus, adding IQ mixers on the RF path upstream and downstream of the RF cavity, we can both read-back and directly control the phase and amplitude of the field experienced by the electrons.
-Using these in combination, we can perform feedback control with a bandwidth mainly limited by the processing time of the PID feedback loop which effectively minimizes the effects of short and long term drifts in the system.
+In RF circuits, IQ (in-phase/quadrature) double balanced mixers enable simultaneous acquisition of the amplitude and phase of an RF signal with respect to a local oscillator reference.
+Notably, the mixers also work in reverse; by providing two separate voltage inputs at the I and Q ports, one can modulate the phase and amplitude of an input RF signal.
+Thus, adding IQ mixers upstream and downstream of the RF cavity allows for control and measurement of the RF field's phase and amplitude.
+Using these mixers in combination, we can perform feedback control with a bandwidth mainly limited by the processing time of the PID feedback loop which minimizes the effects of long term drifts in the system.

-In this paper, we discuss the design and implementation of the GARUDA beamline: a novel low energy UED beamline at UCLA based on the use of an RF cavity operating in CW mode.
-We utilize a system of double-balanced IQ mixers to provide phase and amplitude feedback which enabled reaching an instrument response function of less than 200 fs, as measured in a pump and probe study of ultrafast melting of a charge density wave superlattice.
-It is important to note that such a temporal resolution measurement occurs over multiple hours, during which the drift in time-zero is minimized by the action of the feedback.
-The main residual contributions to the temporal resolution of the instrument are due to the electron bunch and laser pulse lengths, in agreement with the prediction of particle tracking simulations of the setup.
+In this paper, we discuss the design and implementation of the GARUDA (Garuda Ultrafast Diffraction Apparatus) beamline: a novel low energy (40.4 keV) UED beamline at UCLA based on the use of an RF cavity operating in continuous wave (CW) mode.
+We utilize a system of double-balanced IQ mixers to provide simultaneous phase and amplitude feedback that enables reaching an instrument response function of less than 150~fs RMS, as measured in a pump-probe study of ultrafast melting of a charge density wave superlattice.
+It is important to note that such a temporal resolution measurement is achieved over several hours, during which the drift in time-zero is minimized by the implementation of the feedback loop.
+The main residual contribution to the temporal resolution of the instrument is due to the electron bunch length.